Nadi Shodhana Pranayama: Procedure, Steps, Benefits, Precautions & More

 How to do it?

-Nadi Shodhan is practiced on an empty stomach preferably in the early morning.
+Nadi Shodhan is practised on an empty stomach preferably in the early morning.
 To begin with, choose a comfortable sitting posture with your spine straight and shoulders rolled back and down.
 Bring your head, neck, and spine in one line and begin by focusing on your breath.

 Connect with your breath through deep inhalation and exhalation.
 A full round of Yogic breathing helps to activate the body in the morning.